Why and Example Uses

 Unfortunately, there are far fewer ways to analyze data generated by a rubric.
 Smith and Wooten (2023) introduces a method to separate student ability from rubric-row difficulty while accounting for censoring of the data (see the "Data and Estimation" for an explanation of the censoring problem).
 The Project Based Assessment web application makes this technique accessible to a much larger audience (including those with no programming ability) than the Python package included in the original paper.
 Additionally, under some circumstances, it is much more productive to use the web application even for those that have the technical expertise to use the Python package.
 The web app automatically produces tables and graphics that can easily be saved and a print view designed to be used as an appendix in a report (see academic assessment example below).

 As it is very easy and fast to use this software, it can be used by instructors to improve their class, departments to improve their degree programs, and researchers testing an intervention.
 Below are some example uses.
+The video shows how we generated these results and provides a short interpretation.
+The text below the video discusses the results in more details.

 This software can be used by instructors to diagnose issues in their class and determine the performance of different groups.
 This can be used to improve the course or as part of a teaching portfolio for annual review or RPT (Review, Promotion, and Tenure).
 The author of this software used the web app to improve his classes and these results, along with the instructor's plans for mitigation, were included in his 2023 Annual Review.